AmSaleh21/IT_Java/README.md

-    -Task_1 : Write in a txt file a stram of data sent as args -Task_2 : Simple server client, send a message and close both -Task_3 : Create a chat Application using threads, server and multiple clients, the server know when a client is open or closed and closes when all clients are closed.
+    -Task_1 : Write in a txt file a stram of data sent as args -Task_2 : Simple server client, send a message and close both -Task_3 : Create a chat Application using threads, server and multiple clients, the server know when a client is open or closed and closes when all clients are closed, and client refuse to open if the server is down

 Day 7: Database connection